LitchDoctor/winter2025-group2-rpg/Documentation/Player_Guide.md

 # Protect Humanity Player Guide
 Welcome to the Protect Humanity Player Guide, the place to learn all about the game.
-In this document, you can learn about the different abilities.
-There is also information about each item's stats.
-There are some other gameplay tips as well.
+In this document, you can learn about the different abilities, each item's stats, and other gameplay tips as well.

 ## Abilities